Indicio-tech/acapy-plugin-pickup/README.md

-Due to the potential for confusing what the actual state of the message queue is, a status message MUST NOT be put on the pending message queue and MUST only be sent when the recipient is actively connected (HTTP request awaiting response, WebSocket, etc.).
+Due to the potential for confusing what the actual state of the message queue is, a status message MUST NOT be put on the pending message queue and MUST only be sent when the _Recipient_ is actively connected (HTTP request awaiting response, WebSocket, etc.).

 ### Delivery Request